zmalone/chef-web-docs/source/common-use-cases/windows-batch.md

 	> winrm set winrm/config/service @{AllowUnencrypted="true"}
 	> winrm set winrm/config/service/auth @{Basic="true"}

-[NOTE] See the [knife-windows](https://github.com/opscode/knife-windows#knife-bootstrap-windows-ssh) documentation for instructions on using a standalone SSH server to bootstrap a Windows node.
+[NOTE] See the [knife-windows][knife-windows-docs-ssh] documentation for instructions on using a standalone SSH server to bootstrap a Windows node.

 ---